-- 1. Interpret the wave function and apply operators to it, to obtain information about a particle's physical properties such as position, momentum and energy - 2.
-To solve the Schroedinger equation to obtain wave functions for some basic, physically important types of potential in one dimension, and estimate the shape of the wavefunction based on the shape of the potential - 3.
-Understand the role of uncertainty in quantum physics, and use the commutation relations of operators to determine whether or not two physical properties can be simultaneously measured - 4.
-They will be able to apply the technique of separation of variables to solve problems in more than one dimension and to understand the role of degeneracy in the occurrence of electron shell structure in atoms. - 5.
-Apply special functions as the solutions of differential equation as the wave function/state functions and understanding the physical situations where these can be applied. - 6.
-Calculating states of electrons in hydrogen atom and harmonic oscillators and the interpretation of quantum states.
+COs Course Outcomes Blooms Level CO1 Interpret the wave function and apply operators to it, to obtain Understanding information about a particle's physical properties such as position, momentum and energy CO2 Understand the role of uncertainty in quantum physics, and use Understanding the commutation relations of operators to determine whether or not two physical properties can be simultaneously measured CO3 Apply special functions as the solutions of differential equation Understanding as the wave function/state functions and understanding the physical situations where these can be applied.
+CO4 They will be able to apply the technique of separation of Applying variables to solve problems in more than one dimension and to understand the role of degeneracy in the occurrence of electron shell structure in atoms.
+CO5 Calculating states of electrons in hydrogen atom and harmonic Analyzing oscillators and the interpretation of quantum states.
+CO6 To solve the Schroedinger equation to obtain wave functions for Creating some basic, physically important types of potential in one dimension, and estimate the shape of the wavefunction based on the shape of the potential